 Our popular computer classes will be

-offered again in the Fall of 2014.
-Free, with a suggested donation of $3.
+offered again in the Spring of 2015.
+Free!
 Pre-registration is

 required: Sign up at the Reference Desk